What to Say Instead

 We thank you for your commitment to practicing flipping the script.
 It is important to consider the words we use while supporting children and teens who are grieving.
 As you flip the script, make sure you’re equipped.
 View the NACG Listening Guide HERE to help ensure you know the best way to be a good listener and support person for these children.

-Hover over the boxes below to learn how to flip the script based on what we may say, already listed in the box.
+Hover over the boxes below to learn how to flip the script based on what we may say with an option of what to say instead.

 The holidays must be so hard for you.